oyagev/PHP-App-Server/README.md

 # PHP App Server (PHAS)

 This project emerged from a painful situation...
-While I love PHP and code it daily, I come to notice that most of my app's realtime processing is spent on loading classes thus performing the same job over and over again.
+While I love PHP and code it daily, I come to notice that most of my app's realtime processing is spent on loading classes, thus performing the same job over and over again.

-PHAS is designed to be lightweight "application server" that seperates user's request from the actual PHP process that process the request and returns the response.
+PHAS is designed to be lightweight "application server" that seperates user's request from the actual PHP script that process the request and returns the response.
-PHAS is not a server Per se but rather a seperator between the user's entrance (usually the famous index.php that we all have in our app) and the rest of the application.
+PHAS is not a server per se.
+Rather it is a seperator between the user's entrance (usually the famous index.php that we all have in our app) and the rest of the application.

 ## How does it work?